Bank account closures

 If you close a customer’s account without giving them enough notice, they may suffer distress and inconvenience because they can’t access banking facilities and have to find a new account.

-If we decide you were wrong to close a customer’s account and you didn’t give them enough notice, we’re likely to tell you to pay them compensation for distress and inconvenience.
+If we decide you were wrong to close a customer’s account or you didn’t give them enough notice, we’re likely to tell you to pay them compensation if that caused them distress or inconvenience.
 We’ll base the amount on the individual circumstances.

 A direction